sei-international/NemoMod.jl/docs/src/index.md

 - Support for multiple solvers: [GLPK](https://www.gnu.org/software/glpk/), [Cbc](https://projects.coin-or.org/Cbc), [CPLEX](https://www.ibm.com/analytics/cplex-optimizer), [Gurobi](https://www.gurobi.com/), and [Mosek](https://www.mosek.com/)
 - [SQLite](https://www.sqlite.org/) data store

-NEMO can be used as a stand-alone tool but is designed to interoperate with the [Long-range Energy Alternatives Planning system (LEAP)](https://energycommunity.org/) as a user interface.
+NEMO can be used as a stand-alone tool but is designed to leverage the [Long-range Energy Alternatives Planning system (LEAP)](https://energycommunity.org/) as a user interface.
 Many users will find it easiest to exploit NEMO via LEAP.

 For more background on NEMO and its raison d’être, see the README at NEMO's [GitHub homepage](https://github.com/sei-international/NemoMod.jl).